Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Introduction

 \subsection{Challenges for communicative eye models}

 However, eye models on virtual characters and robots are often subject to constraints that may limit communication utility.
 Recreating human-like ocular behavior requires multiple actuators to be driven in a complex conjunction at low latency and with high accuracy (e.g., ~\cite{teyssier2021eyecam}).
 This means that design and construction are either complex or a compromise in terms of model performance.
-Artificial eyes can thus easily fail to recreate realistic eye movements with human-like latency, accuracy, and context-dependent variability, due to limitations of the available hardware or the behavior-driving models.
-In consequence, their movements can appear unnatural, scripted, or even disturbing~\citep{Mori1970,Mori2012}, possibly leading to an ignorance of the eyes in the long term.
-Virtual eyes that are presented on displays~\citep{Gomez2018,Yoshida2022,fang2023designing} may overcome many limitations related to latency and available degrees of freedom but can have difficulties in unambiguously conveying spatial information due to their two-dimensional screen projection.
+Artificial eyes can therefore easily fail to recreate realistic eye movements with human-like latency, accuracy, and context-dependent variability, due to limitations of the available hardware or the behavior-driving models\cite{admoni2017social}.
+In consequence, their movements can appear unnatural, scripted, or even disturbing~\cite{Mori2012}, possibly leading to an ignorance of the eyes in the long term.
+Virtual eyes that are presented on displays (e.g.,~\cite{Gomez2018,Yoshida2022,fang2023designing,Fang2024Roman,admoni2017social}) may overcome many limitations related to latency and available degrees of freedom but can have difficulties in unambiguously conveying spatial information due to their two-dimensional screen projection.

-The ability to follow the gaze of another person is partially dependent on the spherical shape of the eyes, which creates depth cues that aid estimations about each eye’s orientation.
-Considering the individual orientations of both eyes relative to each other can reveal not just the direction but the actual distance and even point of attention in space because the point of convergence of both eyes’ orientation (in extension) corresponds to the focus point~\citep{Howard1995}.
-Because the angle of convergence becomes smaller with distance and, conversely, increases with proximity, it is a useful indicator of focus distance.
+The ability to follow the gaze of another person is partially dependent on the spherical shape of the eyes, which produces visual cues that help estimate the orientation of each eye.
+Considering the relative orientations of both eyes can reveal not just the direction but the actual distance and even the point of attention in space because the point of convergence of both eyes’ orientation (in extension) corresponds to the focus point~\cite{Howard1995}.
+Because the angle at the point of convergence becomes smaller with distance and, conversely, increases with proximity, this eye vergence angle (EVA) is a useful indicator of focus distance.
+The EVA is closely tied to the interpupillary distance (IPD), which varies slightly as a function of the EVA and thus encodes some depth information.
+In natural 3D settings, this information is reinforced by motion parallax, as small head movements produce dynamic changes in the observer's view that further disambiguate the target of another person's gaze.